thecapo/task2OpenStreetMap/readme.md

 TASK:
 Create a basic Android application with Kotlin that meets the following requirements:
-X When started, the app shows a map (OpenStreetMap) with the user’s location pointed on it.
+* When started, the app shows a map (OpenStreetMap) with the user’s location pointed on it.
 There is an exit button to close the app.
-X For testing purposes the user’s location can be mocked.
-- The custom (non-library) code should be 100% covered with unit tests.
-- The map (OpenStreetMap) should work offline.
+* For testing purposes the user’s location can be mocked. x The custom (non-library) code should be 100% covered with unit tests. x The map (OpenStreetMap) should work offline.
 That is, the app can download a certain OSM area (a small city like Castelldefels) at startup and then the user is shown the map without ever making a request to the OSM servers.